One-Language/One/README.md

 - Supports inline assembly code
 - No require specific library and tools on user system  In normal mode
 - No require glibc as runtime library
+- No require external compiler for compile steps